 It goes without saying that we can’t ignore digital.
 It accounts for 22% of most countries GDP, according to the consulting group Accenture.

 Such growth is considerably more than the other sectors of these economies, so there is obvious financial opportunity and attraction, but let’s not gets totally seduced by it.

 The obvious answer is to make sure your business revenue comes from multiple channels all healthily split, both offline and online.

 An even better solution is of course is to do what smart businesses have always done, and that is build and manage your own direct connection with your customers and audience.

-Modern examples are Amazon and Apple.
-Neither of these companies needs Google or social media to communicate with their customers.
-They both have direct connection ecosystems in place that allow them to communicate directly to their customers.
+Modern examples are Amazon, Apple, Spotify and Netflix.
+None of these companies needs Google or social media to communicate with their customers.
+They have direct connection ecosystems in place that allow them to communicate directly to their customers.

 Now, More Than Ever, Build Your List

-A more traditional way is to simply have an email list or a database of your customers, and maybe even use a CRM.
+It's easy enough to do, simply build an email list or a database of your customers, and maybe even use a CRM.